aws/eks-anywhere/designs/in-place-upgrades-eksa.md

 This way, the only dependency for air-gapped environments is to have an available container image registry where they can mirror these images (the same dependency we have today).
 The tradeoff is we need to build one image per eks-a + eks-d combo we support.

-We will maintain a mapping inside the cluster (using a `ConfiMap`) to go from eks-d version to upgrader image.
+We will maintain a mapping inside the cluster (using a `ConfigMap`) to go from eks-d version to upgrader image.
 This `ConfigMap` will be updated when the management cluster components are updated (when a new Bundle is made available).
 The information will be included in the Bundles manifest and just extracted and simplified so the in place upgrade controllers don't depend on the full EKS-A Bundle.

 ## Customer experience
 ### API